ClickHouse/ClickHouse/docker/server/README.md

-# ClickHouse Server Docker Imagex
+# ClickHouse Server Docker Image

 ## What is ClickHouse?